 From interval workouts and hill repeats to pyramid workouts and (really long) long runs, here are eight sample workouts you need on your marathon training plan.
 As most of these include a decent amount of mileage, remember to work up to longer distances, tackling them during the peak phase of your marathon buildup.

-This workout should feel like a 3 or 4 on a scale of 1 to 10 rate of perceived exertion (RPE), with 10 being all-out effort, or around zone 1 to low zone 2.
+Best New Balance Shoes (RPE), with 10 being all-out effort, or around zone 1 to low zone 2.
 You should focus on staying at a conversational, controlled pace; your easy pace should be about 60 to 90 seconds slower than marathon pace.

 Total mileage: about 19-21